0glabs/0g-doc/docs/developer-hub/building-on-0g/storage/sdk.md

 const INDEXER_RPC = 'https://indexer-storage-testnet-turbo.0g.ai';

-// Initialize provider and signer
-// Make sure to use a private key with sufficient balance for transactions const privateKey = 'YOUR_PRIVATE_KEY'; // Replace with your private key const provider = new ethers.JsonRpcProvider(RPC_URL);
+// Initialize provider and signer const privateKey = 'YOUR_PRIVATE_KEY'; // Replace with your private key const provider = new ethers.JsonRpcProvider(RPC_URL);
 const signer = new ethers.Wallet(privateKey, provider);